-What are The Different Types of Bloodworms for Your Betta Fish?
+What Are The Different Types of Bloodworms for Your Betta Fish?

 Before adding bloodworms to your betta’s diet, you need to know that bloodworms are not actually worms.
 These creatures are in the form of larvae and can be sold frozen, freeze-dried, or live.
 While they all have their benefits and downsides, you need to select the best option depending on how easy they are to store and their nutritional content.

-Let’s look at these high-protein foods in detail.
+Let’s look at these worms in detail.

 1. Live Bloodworms

 The other benefit is that they are good for mental stimulation.
-Having live bloodworms in the aquarium sends your betta into a hunting mode which keeps them occupied and prevents boredom.
+Having live bloodworms in the aquarium sends your betta into a hunting mode, which keeps them occupied and prevents boredom.
 Live worms are also suitable for breeding.
 The abundance of food tricks their mind into thinking that it’s breeding season.